 Plant foods can also help us to maintain a healthy weight because many of them are lower in energy density (calories).

 The evidence that red meat (beef, pork and lamb) is a cause of colorectal cancer is convincing.
-Studies show, however, that we can consume modest amounts -- up to 18 ounces (cooked) per week -- without a measurable increase in colorectal cancer risk.
+Studies show, however, that we can consume modest amounts -- 12 to 18 ounces (cooked) per week -- without a measurable increase in colorectal cancer risk.

 But when it comes to processed meat (ham, bacon, salami, hot dogs, sausages) the evidence is just as convincing, and cancer risk begins to increase with even very low consumption.